oladipoaojo/oladipoaojo/README.md

 - 👋 Hi, I’m @oladipoaojo
 - 👀 I’m interested in software development and DevOps methodology.
-- 🌱 Experienced in using automation tools used for building, integrating and deploying software releases to multiple environments.
+- 🌱 Experienced in using automation tools  for building, integrating and deploying software releases to multiple environments.
 - 💞️ I’m looking to collaborate on DevOps Engineering and Applications development.
 - 📫 How to reach me ,my email address which is oladipoaojo@yahoo.com , oladipoaojo@gmail.com